yashwanth-br/EmbeddedLinuxNotes/SubsectionNotes/Beaglebone_Linux_booting_Process.md

 * When RBL fetches the SPL/MLO, it stores it in the Internal RAM of the SOC.

 ![MLO Structure](../Images/MLO.png)
-* Image header contains the load address in the RAM and the size of the SPL?. <!-- TODO -->
+* Image header contains the load address in the RAM and the size of the SPL (Not the whole MLO, remember MLO = Header + SPL).

 _And these are explained thoroughly in the Udemy course [article page.](https://www.udemy.com/course/embedded-linux-step-by-step-using-beaglebone/learn/lecture/7243996#overview)_